Here’s What You Need to Know if You’re Filing Your Taxes Late This Year

 9. How to Avoid Being Late in the Future

 Filing taxes late without an extension can rack up several penalties.
-Now that you know tax day falls on April 15 each year (unless delayed by a weekend or government holiday), this deadline shouldn’t come as a surprise to anyone.
+Now that you know tax day falls on April 15 each year (unless delayed by a weekend or government holiday), this deadline shouldn’t come as a surprise.
+Here are a few more tips to help you file your taxes on time in the future.

 The best way to stay on top of your taxes is to start the filing process as soon as you receive all applicable tax forms.
 If you’re self-employed, you can begin filling out your own tax forms at the beginning of each calendar year.